rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

   | ^
 ```

-Hmmm, we're still getting an unused function warning even though
+Hmmm, we’re still getting an unused function warning even though
 `network::connect` is set to `pub`.
 This is because the function is public
 within the module, but the `network` module that the function resides in is not
 public.
-We're working from the interior of the library out this time, where
+We’re working from the interior of the library out this time, where
 with `client::connect` we worked from the outside in.
 We need to change
 `src/lib.rs` to make `network` public too: